 • Every month on the 26th—the day corresponding to his jersey number—he posts a photo on social media with a dog that is in need of adoption along with the hashtag #ryansmonthlyrescue.

-• During Super Bowl weekend in February 2018, RARF partnered with Animal Planet in the first-ever Dog Bowl, which featued adoptable adult and senior dogs.
+• During Super Bowl weekend in February 2018, RARF partnered with Animal Planet in the first-ever Dog Bowl, which featured adoptable adult and senior dogs.

 • During the 2018 offseason, Ryan and several other Titans defensive backs spent extensive time training in the Nashville area.
 Ryan also spent some time working with former running back Eddie George and George’s long-time boxing coach.